 “Your Aunt Elle’s letting you decorate her apartment?”
 Joe asked, sounding surprised even though she’d already told him.
 “Wow, sounds like Christmas has come early in this house.”

-“Good, then I might actually get to celebrate my birthday this year.”
-Elle replied.
-“But, I do need you to decorate so I can get your Mum’s boxes out of my hallway.
+“Good, then I might get to celebrate my birthday this year.”
+Elle sniped.
+“But, I do need you to decorate so I can get those boxes out of my hallway.
 I nearly killed myself falling over them this morning.”

 As Mark eagerly followed to help, Elle took the opportunity to talk to her sister alone.
-Seizing the sleeve of Lisa’s coat, she pulled her towards her bedroom door.
+Seizing the sleeve of Lisa’s coat, she pulled her towards her bedroom.

 “Look, I know I’m home early but I can’t stay.”